telstra/MessagingAPI-SDK-node/README.md

 It takes the following arguments:

--   `activeDays` (optional): The number of days the subscription will be active, defaults to 30.
+-   `activeDays`: The number of days the subscription will be active, defaults to 30.
 -   `notifyUrl` (optional): A notification URL that will be POSTed to whenever a new message (i.e. a reply to a message sent) arrives at this destination